 Our California criminal defense lawyers will highlight the following in this article

-1. What is the legal definition of aggravated kidnapping?
+1. What is aggravated kidnapping?

 - inflicted physical force upon the alleged victim, or